 He wears a shirt by MARGARET HOWELL and a jacket by MHL MARGARET HOWELL.
 There was a time when Paapa Essiedu’s talent was a secret known only to the British theater establishment.
 The actor, who was born in East London, joined the Royal Shakespeare Company in 2012 and played a string of roles both there and at the National Theatre.
 He played Hamlet in 2016 with “a priceless vitality, ” according to The Guardian, and won best performance in a play at the UK Theatre Awards.1 In 2020, that all changed when Essiedu took This story is from Kinfolk Issue Forty-Three Buy Now Related Stories Arts & Culture Issue 44 Stage Frights The logic of theater superstitions.
 Arts & Culture Issue 42 Audience Participation The new rules for watching movies.
 Arts & Culture Issue 33 Waris Jewelry designer.
 Wes Anderson regular.
 Environmental crusader.
 The many marvelous lives of Waris Ahluwalia.
 Arts & Culture Issue 23 Elisa Humble, hard-working and taking on Hollywood: Rising actor Elisa Lasowski talks to Pip Usher.
-Arts & Culture Issue 47 Alice Sheppard On dance as a channel to commune with the body—even when it hurts.
-Arts & Culture Issue 47 Dr. Woo Meet the tattoo artist who's inked LA.
+Arts & Culture Issue 49 Karin Mamma Andersson Inside the moody, mysterious world of Sweden’s preeminent painter.
+Arts & Culture Issue 49 Jenny Odell The acclaimed author in search of lost time.